hinatahugu29/sdfusion-blender-addon/docs/how_to_use.md

 This enables modeling using even deeper layers.<br>
 - Location and Rotation Management.
 ![alt text](images/スクリーンショット 2025-09-28 235850.png)<br>
 We've temporarily discontinued the Mirror Modifier settings and instead incorporated them into the Transform-related options.
-We believe this will allow for more intuitive adjustments to rotation and movement.
+We believe this will allow for more intuitive adjustments to rotation and movement.<br>

+- For add-ons that are useful when used together with others, please also refer to [Other](other.md).

 <span style="font-size: 20px;">Next : [Gallery](gallery.md)</span>